Sandarella/Sandarella/README.md

 # Hi everyone!
 I'm Sandra, QA Engineer with experience in manual testing and UI/E2E automation testing of web applications using Playwright and Cypress with JavaScript.

-Take a look at the **qalexandra** repository, which contains examples of test cases for test automation, covering various scenarios and approaches, as well as a configured environment for easy setup and execution of tests.
-On my Github Pages and LinkedIn pages, you can learn more about me.
-I would be happy to connect, share experiences and knowledge, and support each other's professional growth and development.
+I plan to enrich the qalexandra repository with examples of test scenarios for automation testing and configure an environment for seamless test execution.
+You can learn more about me on my GitHub.io and LinkedIn pages.
+I would be delighted to connect with you, share experiences and knowledge, and support your professional growth and development.

 ![](https://komarev.com/ghpvc/?username=Sandarella)  [![codewars](https://www.codewars.com/users/Buryatka/badges/micro)](https://www.codewars.com/users/Buryatka) <a href="https://www.linkedin.com/in/qalexandra"><img height=21.5 width="auto" src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn">
 <a href="https://sandarella.github.io/qalexandra"><img height=21.5 width="autu" src="https://img.shields.io/badge/GitHub.io--_.svg?style=social&logo=GitHub" alt="GitHub">